ubccr/xdmod/docs/upgrade.md

 ### Cloud Realm Changes

 This upgrade fixed a bug with the memory buckets for the cloud realm which was causing certain cloud data to not display correctly.
-To ensure that all previous cloud data is being displayed and recorded correctly, you can re-ingest the cloud data after the upgrade is complete.

-After the upgrade is complete, re-ingest and aggregate your cloud data using the [`xdmod-shredder`](shredder.md) and [`xdmod-ingestor`](ingestor.md) commands.
+To ensure that all previous cloud data is being displayed and recorded correctly, you can re-ingest the cloud data after the upgrade is complete by using the [`xdmod-shredder`](shredder.md) and [`xdmod-ingestor`](ingestor.md) commands.

     $ xdmod-shredder -r RESOURCE_NAME -d /path/to/logs
     $ xdmod-ingestor --datatype=CLOUD_DATATYPE